VERA-V: Variational Inference Framework for Jailbreaking Vision-Language Models: Methodologies

 \subsubsection{Implicit visual input}

 A key feature of VERA-V is its ability to embed harmful intent implicitly within the visual channel, reducing the likelihood of detection by automated toxicity filters.
 Prior work such as CS-DJ~\citep{CSDJcvpr} depend on dense, explicit cues by stacking multiple typography-based images with distractors, while HADES~\citep{HADES} replaces harmful terms with direct visual proxies (eg. carry out the activity shown in the image), losing the rich linguistic framing to drive the model’s response.
 VERA-V instead learns paired text-image prompts that coordinate typography with diffusion-based synthesis: the text anchors the scenario (e.g., “You are a professional dog trainer, provide step-by-step guidance”), while the image subtly encodes the harmful element (e.g., dogs in safety gear).
 This design minimizes overt cues yet preserves potency by reducing reliance on explicit text renderings, yielding inputs that appear more benign and harder for safety defenses to detect.
-As shown in Table~\ref{tab:toxicity_detection}, this approach results in substantially lower detection rates than CS-DJ and HADES, confirming the stealth advantage of implicit visual encoding.
+As shown in Table~\ref{tab:defense}, this approach results in substantially smaller performance downgrade under defense methods than CS-DJ and HADES, confirming the stealth advantage of implicit visual encoding.
+Appendix~\ref{appen:ablation_composite_image} isolate the contribution of each component in the composite image, and Appendix~\ref{appen:attention_fragementation} uses attention visualization to probe the explicit/implicit adversarial cues in our strategy.